jroller33/blackhat_python/README.md

 ## Overview
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 I've been using Python for a while, but now I'm learning how to use it for pen testing and hacking.
-Each folder in this repo is a separate project.
+Each folder in this repo is a separate project (don't try to run this entire repo at once).
 Some scripts require a Kali VM, others are meant to run on Windows or any Linux OS.
-Some also require an external wireless adapter (like Denial_of_Service_WLAN/).
+Some also require an external wireless adapter (like [Denial_of_Service_WLAN/](./Denial_of_Service_WLAN/)).

 ## Setup